Volkswagen Golf: Golf Variant Twin Drive

-Using guidelines for determining the fuel consumption of plug-in hybrids, VW estimates a fuel consumption of 2.1 L/100 km (112 mpg US), which is equivalent to 49 g/km CO2.
+Using guidelines for determining the fuel consumption of plug-in hybrids, VW estimated a fuel consumption of 2.1 L/100 km (112 mpg US), which is equivalent to 49 g/km CO2.
 When the battery is fully charged, the Golf Variant twinDRIVE is designed to maximize the share of pure electrical energy used for driving, and only when longer distances are driven does the share of supplemental gasoline fuel increase.
 Top speed of the car is 170 km/h and it accelerates to 100 km/h (62 mph) in under 12 seconds.
 When operated in pure electric mode, the Golf Variant twinDRIVE can reach a top speed of 120 km/h.

 The production version was expected to be based on Mk6 Golf featuring a 1.5 L turbodiesel engine and electric motor, with estimated arrival date of 2015.
 A SEAT León prototype with the Twin Drive system was also under development.